JeremyTCD/Vak/src/Jering.VectorArtKit.WebApi/README.md

 All actions must be integration tested.
 This is necessary since significant aspects of action logic are defined using annotations and other forms of configuration.
 For example, the ValidateAntiForgeryAttribute and the HttpPostAttribute attributes define critical behaviours that must be tested for.

+## Search
+This API utilizes ElasticSearch for search.
+The following are the search functionalities provided along with the chosen solutions for them.

+### VakUnit Gallery Search
+- Best-field queries with tie_breaker for base result.
+- Multi-field queries for relevance tuning.
+- Copy_To for cross-fields entity search.
+- Edge n-gram for search as you type.
+- In general, copy functionality from youtube.

+### My VakUnits Search

+### My VakKits Search

+### VakItem Search